Post-common-envelope binary

 The material ejected from the common envelope forms a planetary nebula.
-One in five planetary nebulae are ejected from common envelopes, but this might be an underestimate.
-A planetary nebula formed by a common envelope system usually shows a bipolar structure.
+One in five planetary nebulae are thought to be ejected from common envelopes, but this might be an underestimate.
+A planetary nebula formed by a common-envelope system usually shows a bipolar structure.

 The suspected PCEB HD 101584 is surrounded by a complex nebula.
-During the common envelope phase the red giant phase of the primary was terminated prematurely, avoiding a stellar merger.
-The remaining hydrogen envelope of HD 101584 was ejected during the interaction between the red giant and the companion and it now forms the circumstellar medium around the binary.
+During the common-envelope phase, the red-giant phase of the primary was terminated prematurely, avoiding a stellar merger.
+The remaining hydrogen envelope of HD 101584 was ejected during the interaction between the red giant and the companion, and it now forms the circumstellar medium around the binary.

-Many eclipsing post-common envelope binaries show variations in the timing of eclipses, the cause of which is uncertain.
-While orbiting exoplanets are often proposed as the cause of these variations, planetary models often fail to predict subsequent changes in eclipse timing.
+Many eclipsing post-common-envelope binaries show variations in the timing of eclipses, the cause of which is uncertain.
+While orbiting exoplanets are often proposed as the causes of these variations, planetary models often fail to predict subsequent changes in eclipse timing.
 Other proposed causes, such as the Applegate mechanism, often cannot fully explain the observed eclipse timing variations either.